Skoda also ditches UK vehicle agency over Brexit uncertainty

 At stake is the future of a key regulator for Britain’s car industry, which has been one of the few manufacturing success stories since the 1980s, employing over 800,000 people and generating turnover of 77.5 billion pounds ($110 billion).

-Britain’s transport ministry, which oversees the VCA, did not offer an immediate comment when contacted by Reuters.
-It turned down a Reuters request to interview the head of the VCA, Pia Wilkes, or anyone else from the organisation.
+Britain’s transport ministry, which oversees the VCA, turned down a Reuters request to interview the head of the VCA, Pia Wilkes, or anyone else from the organization.

+A spokeswoman said the ministry was confident the VCA will remain one of the world’s leading type approval authorities after Brexit.

-“We are committed to securing the best deal for Britain, and will work hard to ensure the UK motor industry and authorities continue to thrive following EU exit.”
+“We are committed to securing the best deal for Britain, and will work hard to ensure the UK motor industry and authorities continue to thrive following EU exit,” she said.

 Losing carmakers would be a blow to both the VCA’s finances and prestige.